EPFL-ENAC/ENACrestic/README.md

 # What ENACrestic doesn't do

 ENACrestic is here to help you, running backups on a regular basis.
 If you want to browse backups, restore files/folders, you'll have to use *restic* itself.
-Here are basics commands :
+Here are basic commands :

 ### List the snapshots (backups)